YourMove/Infrastructure/Warehouser.js+php/Readme.md

 By default, your new schema will act in the most basic of capacities.
 Providing universal, discrete operations.
 Additional functionality can be added using a Schema flags file.
 Each data node can have one "_Schema.json" file directly inside.
 The following options are available for use:

+* "IP Security"

+These rules can be either wildcard IP addresses (eg, 192.10.1.*) or using complex ranges (eg, 192.10.1.[41,63-67]).
+The same can be performed with a subnet (eg, 192.10.1.1/255.255.0.0) however this is not required, it can be useful for ensuring that internal ONLY resources.
+This is not yet implemented or in active development.

+* "Session Security"

+This will be what most people will prefer to use as it will be capable of tying into nearly any existing system's auth.
+Warehouser.php provides no auth mechanism as this is outside the scope of the library.

+Essentially the concept is to check a session variable is set, and based on this assume the user is auth'd.
+Whatever is in this variable will form the users id, so it at least should be a unique variable - if not one identifiable to a particular user.

+An example would be, I have "webapp1.php", this sets "$_SESSION['UID'] = 'MJCD';" upon login.
+This would be a prime choice for use as this option.
+By default anonymous access is allowed to all resources, and without a schema, only revisions will be writable, meaning data loss is extremely unlikely.

+This is not yet implemented or in active development but will come first.

+* "Key Security"

+This provides a way to issue keys for specific vectors or warehouses that have either read-only, write-only or both access levels assigned to them.
+These can be centrally managed and can be very secure.
+Eventually, these will be able to be complex PGP keys referenced from an external location/store, for now they are just simple strings.
+This is not yet implemented or in active development.

 * "Static" Warehouses

 Once a warehouse has Static added to it's schema - it can no longer have new revisions created.
 Implemented in write operations only.
 Not in active development yet.